Can CBD Oil Really Help with My Pain?

 Chronic pain is the most common condition individuals attempt to use CBD Oil as a remedy for.
-In a systematic review, researchers studied the use of CBD for chronic pain.
-Multiple studies and trials were pooled together.
-The evidence points to the fact that CBD is effective for chronic pain relief, even while more research is needed.
+In one review, researchers studied multiple reports and clinical trials to learn more about the use of CBD for chronic pain.
+The evidence pointed to CBD being an effective solution for chronic pain relief, even though more research is needed.
 A study in the Journal of Experimental Medicine supported these results, claiming relief for pain and inflammation.
 Studies have also indicated that subjects do not easily build a tolerance for CBD.
 This means users do not have to continually “up” their dose (or spend more money) to find pain relief.

-While the focus of this post is CBD Oil for pain relief, there are a multitude of benefits to be had with the product.
+While the focus of this post is CBD Oil for pain relief, there is a multitude of benefits CBD Oil has to offer.
 Some of these include:

 ● Relief from withdrawal and addiction

 ● Reduction of seizures and epilepsy symptoms

 As CBD is not currently regulated by the United States Food and Drug Administration, recommended doses are speculative.

 It is thought that doses from 5mg - 20mg are a good starting point.
 It is important to remember that effects do not just kick in overnight.